dandi/handbook/docs/40_initialization.md

-LINC Brain relies on a handful of vendor services to operate:
+The Dandi ecosystem relies on a handful of vendor services to operate:

-The following accounts must be made to create LINC Brain in a production setting:
+The following accounts must be made to create Dandi in a production setting:

 • **Heroku**